ETS-Android2/Plant_Classification_Using_CNN/README.md

 # Plant_Classification_Using_CNN
-An android application uses tensor flow and mobilenet_v2 to classify plant base on their characteristics.
+An android application uses tensorflow and mobilenet_v2 to classify plant based on its physical characterstics.